- Apply Now

-The fall program is open to students from UM-Ann Arbor, UM-Dearborn, and Grand Valley State University.
-As described above, the official start date for fall 2020 is TBD due to U of M beginning classes before Labor Day.
-That said, you can anticipate the program beginning around the last week of August and ending in mid-December.
-The rhythm and pacing are much steadier compared to the spring program: students are in classes for 8-11 hours per week (fall students can choose between one or both SiD electives) and intern for 16 hours per week.
+The Fall program is open to students from UM-Ann Arbor, UM-Dearborn, UM-Flint, and Grand Valley State University.
+Our 2021 program begins on August 26th and ends on December 10th.
+The rhythm and pacing are much steadier compared to the Spring program: students are in classes for 8-11 hours per week (fall students can choose between one or both SiD electives) and intern for 16 hours per week.
 UM-Ann Arbor students who complete the fall program need to take only one additional required course to earn a Minor in Urban Studies.

 - Earn up to 18 credits toward your UM Degree